Bringing Neighbors Together

 Neighborhood House is committed to offering innovative and high-quality education, anti-poverty and senior support services.
 Our core strengths are:

 Client-focused services: Every neighbor’s different.
-We reach people where they are to effectively facilitate change.
+We reach people where they are to promote resiliency and achieve equitable outcomes.

 Results: Our programs make a measurable difference in the lives of our clients and in the community.